Horizons of Gold

 • Contact

 Horizons of Gold was first produced in March 2013 at Mars Hill Academy in Mason, Ohio.
 After several months of rewrites, the show premiered in Cincinnati with a semi-professional regional cast in September of the same year.
 Final edits were made for Cincinnati's 2016 production.
-Since then, community theater audiences have enjoyed Horizons of Gold in Chicago, Indianapolis, Michigan, and Kentucky.
+Since then, community theater audiences have enjoyed Horizons of Gold in Chicago, Indianapolis, Michigan, and Kentucky... and the show returns to Cincinnati with Inspiring Arts in July 2023!
 Directors, cast members, theater critics, and audiences have showered this heartwarming, crowd-pleasing show with enthusiastic praise!

 Show Specs